 Being a mother for the first time can be an overwhelming experience.
-Your life takes a turn and you don’t know what to do.
+Your life takes a turn, and you don’t know what to do.
 Your immediate family, close friends, spouse, doctors, and even strangers will be there to advise you.
 One common problem that concerns most new moms is breastfeeding and milk production.
-Breastmilk plays an important role in a baby’s personal food choices as he grows older.
-A baby’s first introduction to a range of flavours is through his mother’s breast milk, which in turn is affected by a mother’s diet.
+Breast milk plays an important role in a baby’s growth and development.
+Also, the first introduction to a range of flavours is through the mother’s breast milk, which in turn is affected by a mother’s diet.

 Lactating moms need anywhere between 2.25 to 3.1 litres of fluids every day, which sums up to somewhere between 9 to 13 cups.
-This may vary depending on your metabolism, activity level, etc. This fluid can be consumed in any form like water, milk, juice, or other healthy drinks.
-Avoid drinks like sodas, coffee, tea and alcohol, as they can cause complications.
+This may vary depending on your metabolism, activity level, etc. This fluid can be consumed in any form – water, milk, juice, or other healthy drinks.
+Also, drinks like sodas, coffee, team and alcohol should be avoided as they can cause complications

-Alternative Foods to Include in Diet for Increasing Calcium Amount
+Alternative Foods to Include in the Diet for Increasing Calcium Amount

 Calcium is a crucial nutrient required by literally every single organism on earth.
 In a human body, calcium is important in the synthesis and maintenance of teeth and bones.
 Further, it is used in its ionic form as a means of signal transduction both within cells as well as between different cells.
 Calcium is also relevant as a chemical messenger which drives the actions of muscle contraction and relaxation.
 Other functions include transport of nerve signals, blood clotting, promoting fertilisation of the egg cell by the sperm, and so on.

-But cow’s milk for breastfeeding mothers is not the only option to get the required calcium.
-Here are a few calcium-rich foods you can consume to increase the amount of calcium present in your breastmilk:
+However, cow’s milk for breastfeeding mothers is not the only option to get the required calcium.
+Here are a few calcium-rich foods you can consume to increase the amount of calcium present in your breast milk:

 - Leafy, green vegetables like beet greens, kale, and collard greens.